 Child support guidelines calculator

 You can estimate the amount of child support that may be ordered on a case using the Child Support Guidelines Calculator.
 The estimate is informational only.
 The court has the authority to order child support.

 The calculator can estimate a basic support amount for six or fewer children.
-If you have questions about items on the calculator, click on the Instructions tab for an explanation of each line.
+If you have questions about items on the calculator, click on the links in each numbered line for an explanation of those items.